Sage-Bionetworks-IT/imagecentral-dashboard/README.md

 # AMI Dashboard
-Here are a list of AMIs
+Here are a list of AMIs to use

 AMI Name | AMI Id
 -------- | ------